TidalWave Productions: War of the Elementals

 War of the Elementals is a 2008 four-issue comic book miniseries created by Scott Davis and Sebastian Piriz based on ideas developed by Ray Harryhausen in 1952 for an unrealized film project called The Elementals.

 A radio dramatization of the miniseries, produced by Colonial Radio Theater for SiriusXM, was released in 2016.

 The Pit and the Pendulum

 The Pit and the Pendulum is a 2009 comic book adaptation by Marc Lougee and Susan Ma of the award-winning 2007 stop-motion short executive produced by Ray Harryhausen, based on the story of the same name by Edgar Allan Poe.

 Vincent Price Signature Series

 The Vincent Price Signature Series is a series of authorised by the estate of Vincent Price.

 Vincent Price Presents

-Vincent Price Presents was a 2008-2011 ongoing comic book series which ran for 37 issues.
+Vincent Price Presents is a 2008-2011 ongoing comic book series which ran for 37 issues.
 The stories feature retellings of his films and original tales.